Kuei-Hua Lin

 Let’s Have a Fight, OK?

-Known for her vibrant use of color, layered techniques, and deeply personal subject matter, Lin’s work moves fluidly between intimate memory and social observation.
-This exhibition highlights recent series that span from playful childhood scenes to urgent reflections on democracy, freedom, and collective identity.
+Known for her vibrant use of color, layered techniques, and engaging subject matter, Lin’s work fluidly moves between intimate memory and urgent social observation.
+Let’s Have a Fight, OK? reframes conflict as ritualistic expression rather than animosity driven destruction.
+The exhibition highlights recent series that span from playful childhood scenes to urgent reflections on democracy, freedom, and collective identity.

 Statement from the Artist